misua/api/README.md

 ### Additional info & facts with the api endpoint

    - i am just using a Dict to store the counters, and not a datastore like redis,memcache.
    - i did NOT use ratelimiter library, i was considering Flask-limiter as its easier to integrate with redis if the needs would come up.

-   - filebeat is installed on the same container where the rest python app is, it would recieve the flask_app.log(as configured in filebeat.yml) and later on send to a different docker container that runs kibana and elasticsearch.
+   - Filebeat is installed on the same container where the rest python app is, it would recieve the flask_app.log(as configured in filebeat.yml) and later on send to a different docker container that runs kibana and elasticsearch.

    - Dockerfileelastic is the Dockerfile for kibana and elasticsearch.(just rename it to Dockerfile if you need to build and run it)